mosop/stdio/README.md

 end
 ```

 Why should I/Os be decaptured?
-Because a process easily hangs up when you send any waiting methods to the I/Os that are not decaptured.
+Because a process easily hangs up when you send any waiting methods to I/Os that are not decaptured.

 To access I/Os keeping capturing and control waiting by yourself, use the `out!` and `err!` methods.